workLokeshVishwakarma/git-learning/README.md

 -x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-

 <i><b>Now that you have the good commit ID, you can see the changes of that commit with the `git show <commit-id>` command.
 You can then see what mistake you made after that commit and copy the changes from the previous commit and add them to your current commit.
 Alternatively, you can revert back to the good commit by running the `git revert <commit-id>` command.
 This will open an editor where you can enter a commit message for the revert commit.
-If you want to use the default commit message, press `esc` and type `:wq` and press enter.</b></i>
+If you want you can go with the default commit message as well, so after completing now press `esc` and type `:wq` and press enter.</b></i>

 <hr />